SusmithaH/adp-ui-coding-test/README.md

 2. Sort the tasks and ensure that 'AWAITING_APPROVAL' tasks are shown first
 3. Upon approval or rejection of the task, update the store

 Note: You don't have to create any new components as they are ready out of the box.
-Please refer to the components section below to lear about their usage.
+Please refer to the components folder to learn about their usage.

 ## Test Environment Setup
 In the project directory, run the following commands: